Therapy for Depression

 When you arrive at our clinic, your therapist will help you lay out your treatment goals.
-You’ll discuss the nature of your problem and what you would like to achieve by the time depression counselling ends.
+You’ll discuss the nature of your problem and what you would like to achieve by the time your online depression counseling ends.

 As your treatment progresses, you may notice that your depression declines or disappears entirely.
 You are free to stop sessions if this happens.
 You can also resume therapy if your depression returns.

-During treatment sessions, your therapist will show you how to deal with depression and prevent it from coming back.
-Powerful interventions include things like exercising regularly, cutting back on social media time, building strong relationships with stable people, reducing stress and minimizing daily choices.
+During depression treatment sessions, your therapist will show you how to deal with depression and prevent it from coming back.
+Powerful interventions include things like exercising regularly, cutting back on social media time, building strong relationships with stable people, reducing stress, and minimizing daily choices.